 There are several ways in which Chromium may have infected your system.

-- Installed in the background while visiting a malicious website.
+- Established in the background while visiting a malicious website.

 - It may install via another Malware in the background.